Bay of Firth Neolithic Trail – click on any location for further details.

 We have dealt with Stonehall above, but directly beneath the Wideford passage grave, on low ground at the foot of the hill, fieldwork in 2002-2003 confirmed the existence of another substantial Neolithic settlement.
 Initially made up of timber structures, the excavated section of the settlement was in use from around 3500-2900BC.

-In 2013, another Early Neolithic settlement was confirmed at the south-western base of Wideford Hill.
-Radiocarbon dates from the Smerquoy settlement suggests timber buildings were prevalent from around 3500BC until stone-built houses became the norm c3300BC.
+In 2003, another Early Neolithic settlement, Smerquoy, was confirmed at the south-western base of Wideford Hill.
+Radiocarbon dates from the Smerquoy settlement suggests timber buildings were prevalent from around 3600BC until stone-built houses became the norm c3300BC.

 To the north of Wideford Hill, closer to the shore, the Crossiecrown settlement site was excavated between 1999 and 2000, the focus being a low mound around 40 metres in diameter.
 The project revealed a multi-phase site with occupation running from the fourth to the second millennium BC.

-More recently, another suspected Neolithic settlement site lies at the base of Wideford Hill’s eastern slopes.
+More recently, another suspected Neolithic settlement site was found at the base of Wideford Hill’s eastern slopes.

 Although there is no shortage of archaeology still underground, an intriguing element of the Bay of Firth landscape is that it is highly possible structural remains survive under water.